Nutritional Supplementation vs. Our Biological Individuality

 I know it probably sounds funny, if not completely improbable, but well, such is my impression after my own observations of people who mistook nutritional supplements for those pharmaceutical chemicals which are invasive by nature.

-I mean, they are psychoactive, and they will "force" your nervous system into a change, whereas a supplement is not a drug, and it will only blend with the overall, holistic situation in our psycho-physiology.
+I mean, those drugs are psychoactive, and they will "force" your nervous system into a change, whereas a supplement is not a drug, and it will only blend with the overall, holistic situation in our psycho-physiology.
 Again, don't take my word for it, have your own favorite view on it.

 As I keep drumming in the same beat, I just can't accept that many of those nutritional products are effective for everyone---let alone the fact that many could be downright harmful as well.
 It certainly takes some homework with research on internet, or checking it with our doctor before we decide to self-medicate with nutritional supplements.